What is a Canoeing and Bushcraft trip?

-Equipment needed for a Stag Do Canoeing and Bushcraft trip
+What Equipment Do I Need for a Stag Do Canoeing and Bushcraft trip?

 As with any outdoor expedition, there will be a requirement to bring along some of your own gear.
 Firstly, you'll need a canoe...
 Ok Ok, that's not true.
 Canoes, paddles and everything associated will be supplied for all trips, wherever you decide to go.
 Most trips have food and drink supplied and those that don't supply the food will supply the cooking equipment.
 Below is a brief list of the kind of things that you'll definitely need to bring on all of the trips:

 - Suitable outdoor clothing for the weather conditions (please check the forecast prior to your event).
 Wear or pack plenty of warm clothing, including a hat & gloves, plus waterproof clothing.